 Small Web Design Changes Can Make a Big Difference

 Think of web design as a fluid element.
 What was great web design years ago may not be up to today’s standards of web design.
-That goes for both, the style and the functionality.
-Even websites built within the last few years sometimes needs some updates to the web design every now and then.
+That goes for both the style and the functionality.
+Even websites built within the last few years sometimes need some updates to the web design now and then.

 Even better news, some of the smallest tweaks you can make to your existing web design can make a BIG difference.

 RELATED POST: B2B Web Design: How to Balance Beauty and Brains

 Quick Tips To Know Before Updating Your Web Design

 Below, we’ll be going over specific examples of small changes you can make to your web design.
 But before we dive right into the deep end, let’s take a moment to talk about some web design best practices.

 Before you address any web design project, it pays dividends to do a discovery phase.
 In the discovery phase, you will gather all kinds of vital information.